 Again, they drove with them around 1h30min to the same place as last time (see Fig. 1), where they took them out of the the car and told to walk back to Montenegro.
 And again, after the officers drove away, four of the men decided to try another time to reach the bus to Sarajevo at the bus station in Foča (BiH, see Fig. 2).
 The respondent and his friend, however, as it was already their second failed attempt, were too exhausted and were running out of food and water so they decided to just go back to Montenegro in order to recover and try it again some days later.

-“I try again and if it doesn’t work again, I lost my country, I don’t care.”
+“I try again, I lost my country, I don’t care.”

-The two men crossed the border by foot (see Fig. 1) and took a bus to Nikšić (MNE) when arrived at the bus station of one of the the small Montenegrin villages near the border.
+The two men crossed the border by foot (see Fig. 1) and took a bus to Nikšić (MNE).

-Fig. 1: The place where they were brought by Bosnian police, pin is not accurate though, actual place in greater distance from the border
+Fig. 1: The place where they were brought by Bosnian police.
+This pin is only approximate.

 Fig. 2: The bus station in Foča (BiH) where the men were caught the second time